Equations in Burnside groups: Introduction

 The core of the article lies in \autoref{sec: action on limit tree}.
 We study there the action of a limit group (over the periodic quotients of a hyperbolic group) on a limit $\R$-tree, and explain under which assumptions the shortening argument can be adapted to this context.
 In \autoref{sec: lifting theorems}, we use this analysis to prove several lifting theorems. \autoref{sec: applications} is devoted to the applications of this work.

-\paragraph{Acknwoledgement.} The first author is grateful to the \emph{Centre Henri Lebesgue} ANR-11-LABX-0020-01 for creating an attractive mathematical environment.
-He acknowledges support from the Agence Nationale de la Recherche under Grant \emph{Dagger} ANR-16-CE40-0006-01.
+\paragraph{Acknowledgment.} The first author is grateful to the \emph{Centre Henri Lebesgue} ANR-11-LABX-0020-01 for creating an attractive mathematical environment.
+His institute, the IMB receives support from the EIPHI Graduate School ANR-17-EURE-0002.
+He acknowledges support from the Agence Nationale de la Recherche under Grants \emph{Dagger} ANR-16-CE40-0006-01 and \emph{GoFR} ANR-22-CE40-0004.
 The second author is partially supported by an ISF fellowship.
 This work was conducted partly during the MSRI Program \emph{Geometric Group Theory} in Fall 2016 and the HIM Program \emph{Logic and Algorithms in Group Theory} in Fall 2018.
 The second author would like to add that although the work started as a joint project in MSRI in 2016, the entire work that is presented in the paper is due to the first author.
+The authors thank the referee for their careful reading and helpful remarks.